sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 the `RULE` operation to those votes in order to give the result for this voting operation.

+### Voting on document sections

+Voting on a section of the document is similar to the StructJoin operation, with some exceptions.
+When we vote on a section of the document, we do *not* apply a single voting rule immediately.
+Instead, we first "_merge_" a set of SectionRules together, and then apply the merged rule to the votes.
+This is the only place where we merge rules like this.

+A SectionRules is _not_ a voting operation, so its format is not tagged with an "op":

+    ; Format for section rules.
+    SectionRules = {
+      * VoteableStructKey => SectionItemOp,
+      ? nil => SectionItemOp
+    }
+    SectionItemOp = StructJoinOp / StructItemOp

+To merge a set of SectionRules together, proceed as follows.
+For each key, consider whether at least QUORUM_AUTH authorities have voted voted the same StructItemOp.
+If so, that StructItemOp is the resulting operation for this key.
+Otherwise, there is no entry for this key.

+Do the same for the "nil" StructItemOp; use the result as the `UNKNOWN_RULE`.

+Note that this merging operation is *not* recursive.

 ## A CBOR-based metaformat for votes.